 O Type gasket

-Type O Gaskets are extra special as they feature an additional sealing element on both sides of the device, generally, PTFE, Nitrile or Viton Rubber, and are available in both ring and full-face design (type E and F).
+Type O Gaskets are extra special as they feature an additional sealing element on both sides of the device, generally, PTFE, Nitrile, or Viton Rubber, and are available in both ring and full-face designs (type E and F).

 Insulating gasket Material

 - All materials should be selected to assure long-term effective sealing and electrical insulation of the flanged joints.

 - To take advantage of the best characteristics, sometimes, gaskets are made with combinations of materials.

 Normal Gasket materials are G3, G7, Nitrile-Face, Plain Phenolic, G10, Neoprene-faced Phenolic, Klinger, Teflon, Durlon, etc. Popular Sleeve materials are Phenolic, Mylar, Polyethylene, Minlon, or Nomex.
 Common washer materials are Phenolic, Steel, G7, G3, or G10 available as a single washer and sleeve kit, a one-piece washer kit, a double washer kit, or a one-piece double washer kit (Minlon)